surajcool203/js-clock/README.md

 # js-clock
- learning js by by reconstructing the projects and also a part of it.
+ learning js by by reconstructing the projects is also a part of it.